-It depends on the type of vehicle and its value.
-Currently, different duty rates apply, depending on whether the vehicle is new or used and then, if it is a passenger car.
+It depends on the type of vehicle (passenger or non-passenger), whether its value exceeds a certain threshold (luxury car tax threshold) whether the vehicle is new or used and the date it is registered it with Vic Roads.

 Used vehicles will have been previously registered in Victoria or elsewhere.
 Motorcycles, utes, panel vans or vehicles that seat more than eight adults (including the driver) are not considered passenger cars.

 - The price you paid for the vehicle, or

 - The price for which it may be reasonably sold on the open market